Austerlitz (Succession): Production

-"Austerlitz" was written by Lucy Prebble and directed by Miguel Arteta.
+"Austerlitz" was written by playwright Lucy Prebble and directed by Miguel Arteta.
 The episode was filmed on location in various parts of New Mexico including Santa Fe.
+It is the only episode of the series in which that character of Greg Hirsch (Nicholas Braun) does not appear.

 The character of Gil Eavis is loosely based on U.S. Senator Bernie Sanders, as several critics have pointed out.
 Actor Bogosian said that he avoided trying to directly impersonate Sanders in his portrayal, but drew inspiration from the "sense of indignation that wells up from [the] gut" that he observed in Sanders towards issues he is passionate about.

 The title of the episode, named after Connor's New Mexico ranch, is derived from the Battle of Austerlitz, a key flashpoint in the Napoleonic Wars.
 Throughout the series, Connor is shown to have an obsessive fascination with Napoleonic history.

 Reception

 Ratings

-Upon airing, the episode was watched by 0.626 million viewers, with an 18-49 rating of 0.16.
+The episode was watched by 0.626 million viewers, earning a 0.16 in the 18-49 rating demographics on the Nielsen Media Research scale.
+This means that 0.16 percent of all households with televisions watched the episode.
+This was a slight decrease from the previous episode, which was watched by 0.673 million viewers with a 0.20 in the 18–49 demographics.

 Critical reception

 "Austerlitz" received positive reviews, with critics praising Jeremy Strong's performance and the episode's balance between humor and darker themes.
 Randall Colburn of The A.V.
 Club gave the episode a B, calling Strong "fucking fantastic" in his portrayal of Kendall's relapse.
 Colburn also praised the episode for framing its exploration of aristocratic privilege and resentment through Logan, the series' "richest and most powerful character."
 Vox felt the episode was a "neat microcosm" of the series in the way it balanced comedy and melodrama, and described the episode as a "showcase for each character's human flaws and insecurities, as the pretext of a family sit-down brings every character together under a single roof and holds a magnifying glass to the bonds between them."
 The review also praised Strong for giving "perhaps the most impressive performance on the show," comparing Kendall's arc in the episode to that of Peter Capaldi's character in Succession showrunner Jesse Armstrong's previous series, The Thick Of It.
 Sean T. Collins of Decider was less positive about the episode, criticizing Shiv's subplot as "dull" and finding the reveal regarding Logan's past to be an unconvincing development for his character.
 However, Collins reserved praise for Strong, saying that his performance as Kendall worked "beautifully and unequivocally," and called his depiction of Kendall's relapse "gripping."